Framingham Risk Score Calculator

 The result is usually interpreted in broad categories: low risk favors lifestyle focus, borderline and intermediate risk may justify a statin discussion if other risk enhancers are present, and higher risk generally supports more intensive prevention.

-Although the ASCVD pooled cohort equations are now preferred in many current guidelines, Framingham remains a familiar screening model and is still useful for initial cardiovascular risk discussions.
+Although the ASCVD pooled cohort equations are preferred in many contemporary guidelines, Framingham remains a familiar screening model and is still useful for initial cardiovascular risk discussions.
 This calculator also shows heart age, optimal-risk comparison, and the TC/HDL ratio.

 Risk scores help turn a long list of cardiovascular risk factors into a single estimate that is easier to discuss with a patient or compare over time.
 The heart-age view is often easier to interpret than a percentage alone because it puts the estimate into a more intuitive frame.

 This page is best used as a risk-discussion aid rather than a medication rule.
-Current prevention guidelines typically rely on ASCVD-focused models for statin decisions, with Framingham serving as a familiar general-risk reference.
+Contemporary prevention guidance typically relies on ASCVD-focused models for statin decisions, with Framingham serving as a familiar general-risk reference.

 1. Select biological sex.

-3. Enter most recent total cholesterol and HDL cholesterol values.
+3. Enter the latest available total cholesterol and HDL cholesterol values.

 5. Indicate if you take blood pressure medication.